dgarage/LightningBenchmarks/README.md

 ## Introduction

 This repository is meant to host different reproducible scenaris of usage of the lightning protocol.
 Those tests are easily reproducible via docker on any environment.

-However one might want to run the different actors of the scenaris on different machines.

-## Personas

-### Alice

-Alice is an actor which always send payments to Bob.

-### Bob

-Bob is an actor which always receive payments from Alice

-### Carol

-Carol is an actor which route payments from Alice to Bob

-## Scenaris
+It currently benchmarks three scenaris:

-### Scenario 1: Alice pays Bob (Direct payment)
+* Alice pays Bob

-### Scenario 2: Alice pays Bob through Carol (Multi hop payment)
+* Alice pays Bob via Carol

-### Scenario 3: Multiple Alice pays a single Bob (Payment Hub)
+* Alices pay Bob

+It is testing 1, 5, 10, 15 payments at a time.

+## Pre-requisite

+Pre-requisite depends only on docker and .NET Core

+* Docker
+* Docker-Compose
+* .NET Core SDK as specified by [Microsoft website](https://www.microsoft.com/net/download).

+## How to run

+Run the scripts `run-*` in `bench/Lightning.Bench`.

+## Under the hood

+Before each tests, a docker-compose file is generated based on the templates found on `bench/Lightning.Bench/docker-fragments`.

+Then, the project is built and the benchmark run.

 ## License